srobo/runbook/docs/competition/team-support/kit-return.md

 ## Missing Items

-If a kit is not complete, the [Missing Kit Form](https://docs.google.com/document/d/1G9Rv0hWHamecVhk1saslqfMxlYuAg5miJwzOg4GCpVo/edit?usp=sharing) should be completed noting which items of kit have not been returned.
+If a kit is not complete, the Missing Kit Form ([example](https://docs.google.com/document/d/1G9Rv0hWHamecVhk1saslqfMxlYuAg5miJwzOg4GCpVo/edit?usp=sharing)) should be completed noting which items of kit have not been returned.

 !!! tip
     Ask the team to search their pits again to confirm they haven't missed the forgotten  item